gagankj/installing-frappe-drive/README.md

     bench new-site drive.site

   Here you may need to enter Mysql password which you created earlier.
-  Also you will create Administartor password here.
+  Also you will create Administrator password here.
 ###
     bench use drive.site
 ###